-To give users an access to your website you need to assign them Roles in the Admin Panel.
+To give users an access to your website you need to assign them roles in the Admin panel.
+Each role consists of:

 Rules that give users access to different function in a module.
 You can restrict what user can do with Limitations.
 The available Limitations depend on the chosen Policy.
 When Policy has more than one Limitation, all of them have to apply.
 See example below.

 Limitation specifies what a User can do, not what they can't do.

 Location Limitation, for example, gives the User access to content with a specific Location, not prohibits it.
 See Available Limitations for further information.